yingxingcheng/SustainableSoftwareEngineering.jl/docs/src/lecture/2-julia_project_structure.md

 ## Creating a Project Using Package Manager

-- Steps to create a new Julia project
 - Using the Julia REPL and the Package Manager (`Pkg`)
 - Example command: